 How do I return my absentee/mail-in ballot?

-In North Carolina, you can also drop off your ballot in-person to your local board of elections office or drop it off to an early voting site in your county.
-If you choose to drop off your ballot, be sure to check the rules about who can return your absentee ballot.
+In North Carolina, you can also drop off your ballot in –person to your local board of elections office or drop it off at an early voting site in your county.
+If you choose to drop off your ballot, you’ll need to do it yourself.
+(In other words, you can’t send a friend or family member to do it for you.)

 How do I find the address of my local board of elections?